11 Days |

 The Kerala backwaters are a network of large lakes and various canals run throughout the city.
 You can spend some time here by boarding the houseboats and enjoying the beautiful waters of the city.

 Next day, we drive to Kochi from Alappuzha.
 Kochi used to be known as Cochin before and is popularly known as the Queen of Arabian Sea.
 The city of Kochi is known for its ancient links to various cities and was a hub for trading various goods, commodities and spices.
 The name Kochi comes from a Malayalam term Kochazhi, which means a small lagoon.
 The city was put on the map by Vasco-da-Gama.
 The city was a stronghold for The Arabs, Portuguese, British, Dutch,etc. and have left an impression on the city.
 The city of Kochi is the second most important city after Mumbai.

 Kochi is known for its beautiful scenic beauty and is known for its religious places.
 The city is also known for its temples, churches, mosques and Jewish synagogue.
 Apart from this, you can observe the Chinese styled fishing nets, which is common in Kerala.
 Additionally, you can even visit Cherai Beach, Kochi Fort, Marine Drive, Hill Palace, Jawaharlal Nehru Stadium, Kochi International Marina, etc. in Kochi.

 Highlights: Kochi - Visi the Portuguese churches, mosques, temples and a Jewish synagogue.

-On your 11th day of Kerala Pondicherry Tour from Chennai, we will help you get to the Kochi Airport, from where you can board your homebound flight.
+On the 11th day of Kerala Pondicherry Tour from Chennai, we will help you get to the Kochi Airport, from where you can board your homebound flight.
 We hope you enjoyed your tour with Services International private limited.
 We wish to see again to explore some other parts of India.